SK Hynix speeds up spending to meet chip shortage, sees strong demand

 SK Hynix, which spent 9.9 trillion won ($8.9 billion) on capex in 2020, did not specify how much of its planned 2022 capital spending would be brought forward to the second half of 2021.

-Earlier this month, Taiwan Semiconductor Manufacturing Co (TSMC) (2330.TW) unveiled a plan to invest $100 billion over the next three years to increase capacity, days after Intel Corp (INTC.O) announced a $20 billion plan to expand its capacity. read more
+Earlier this month, Taiwan Semiconductor Manufacturing Co (TSMC) unveiled a plan to invest $100 billion over the next three years to increase capacity, days after Intel Corp announced a $20 billion plan to expand its capacity.

 That was below a Refinitiv Smartestimate of a 1.4 trillion won profit, drawn from 20 analysts.
 The Smartestimate gives more weight to consistently accurate analysts.